Kazutoshi Hirata is one of the few Freelance Sushi Chefs in the San Francisco Bay Area.

-Q: Why Sushi Chef?”
+Q: Why Sushi Chef?

 H: I always loved the ocean, though I was born and raised in Tokyo.
 My family had a second house by the beautiful ocean in Izu.
 We visited there frequently.
-When I traveled Europe, I visited many fish market, bought and cooked fish.
+When I traveled Europe, I visited many fish markets, bought and cooked fish.
 I wanted to use my Japanese heritage, so that was why I chose Sushi.

-Q: Which restaurants did you work?
+Q: Which restaurants did you work in?

-H: Thankfully, I worked for many famous restaurants like Kantaro Sushi (now closed), Ichirin, Tokyo Sukiyaki, Marriot Sushi Bar, Ozumo, Yoshi’s Oakland and San Francisco.
+H: Thankfully, I worked for many famous restaurants like Kantaro Sushi (now closed), Ichirin, Tokyo Sukiyaki, Marriot Sushi Bar, Ozumo, Yoshi’s Oakland, and San Francisco.

 Q: After twenty years, now, you are a freelance Sushi Chef.
 Why?

 H: About two years ago, I wanted to change something.
-I did not want to continue work as a Sushi Chef in a restaurant anymore, but I wanted to do something different using my experience.
+I did not want to continue working as a Sushi Chef in a restaurant anymore, but I wanted to do something different using my experience.

 Q: How did you get freelance work?